 An animal, or a paradigm, is at its most dangerous when it faces its own extinction.
-Its weakness becomes its violence, and its violence the exorcism of doubt, the assuagement of metaphysical despair.
 Those who live atop the pyramidal human machines we call corporations are seeking refuge behind a totalitarian technocracy in a desperate attempt to avoid the unlimited financial, legal, ethical and spiritual liabilities their corruption has accrued.
 They have no choice, and the last gasp of the machine model is to transform human society into a single, unified megamachine.
 That gasp may last for centuries, and be so toxic as to scour the surface of this planet of all recognisably human culture, all free thought, conscience, kinship and spirituality.

 “If you’re going to maintain control of people on a machine model,” Fitts continues, “you need to stop them resonating with divine intelligence and resonating with living things and resonating with each other, and get every body hooked into the machine.
 And that’s what this is really about.
 Are we going to be governed by God, or are we going to be governed by central powers who are controlling us through the machine?”

 It doesn’t matter if what she means by ‘God’ is slightly different from what I mean or you mean by it; her emphasis on the word ‘resonance’ is well chosen; Fitts is well abreast of new theories of morphogenic fields, aetheric resonance, the extended mind — the compelling alternative model — the resonance model, you could call it — which has emerged over the course of the twentieth century as an underground to the travesties propagated by the establishment to keep the masses in a primitive unscientific state.
-She is ahead of me in this; it has only been in the last three years or so that I’ve found the truths which have reinvigorated my vision of the world I have spent so many decades wandering lost in, the nature of the biological vehicle I inhabit and have so abused, and the eye I call myself and have never closed.
-I get it now, finally, and am immeasurably grateful for an insight arriving just in time for me to understand the philosophical and spiritual implications of the Satanists’ war on everything human.
+She is ahead of me in this; I get it now, finally, and am immeasurably grateful for an insight arriving just in time for me to understand the philosophical and spiritual implications of the Satanists’ war on everything human.